 Association Health Plans may soon be called Small Business Health Plans.
-The passage of tax reform opened the door for changes to Affordable Care Act “Obamacare” and association health plans are top on President Trumps list to tackle.
-On January 4, the Trump Administration (Department of Labor, which Secretary Acosta has confirmed he will be speaking at our conference next month), issued a proposed rule that would allow small business to band together and create association health plans (AHPs).
+The passage of tax reform opened the door for changes to Affordable Care Act (Obamacare) and association health plans are on President Trump's list to tackle.
+On January 4, the Trump Administration issued a proposed rule that would allow small business to band together and create association health plans (AHPs).

 AHPs have always been a popular idea for ACCA members, and ACCA is working with the Department of Labor and other policy makers to make this happen.
 The Department of Labor’s proposed rule is open for comment for 60 days, and, as written, would allow employers to join together to form an employee group or association that is treated as the “employer” sponsor of a single multiple-employer “employee welfare benefit plan” and “group health plan.”
 ACCA will be submitting comments to the Department of Labor offering strong support from the HVAC contracting industry, and urging Congress to clear any barriers from their end.